bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

     For example: ``--worker-containers=3``

 --s, --swarm-manager
-    Specifies the Swarm manager ip and port (format: ip:port).
+    Specifies the Swarm manager IP and Port (format: IP:Port).
     For example: ``--swarm-manager=’129.114.108.8:4000’``

 --i, --image-name